 The Human Subjects Protection Program (HSPP), as the administrative and regulatory support program to the Institutional Review Boards (IRBs), works in collaboration with the research community to maintain an ethical and compliant research program.
 The IRBs are the independent review committee charged with the protection of human research subjects.
 An IRB must review all research and related activities involving human subjects conducted at the University of Arizona or by in which the University is a responsible participant.
-Link to all necessary information and forms <a href="https://example.com/here-necessary
+Link to all necessary information and forms here.